Figure

 Description

 Color-code logical qubits are encoded in 2D or 3D topological stabilizer codes defined on trivalent, three-colorable lattices.
-Relative to surface code, color codes can offer transversal implementation of a larger Clifford gate set, reducing some lattice-surgery overheads.
+Relative to surface codes, color codes can offer transversal implementation of a larger Clifford gate set (including the Hadamard and phase gates), reducing some lattice-surgery overheads for Clifford-heavy workloads.

 For each face in a colorable lattice:

 Code space is the +1 eigenspace of all face stabilizers.
-Logical operators correspond to colored string operators connecting boundaries.
+Logical operators correspond to colored string operators connecting boundaries of matching color.

-Color codes are a leading alternative to surface code when gate-transversality and decoding tradeoffs favor reduced compilation overhead, especially for Clifford-heavy workloads.
+Color codes are a leading alternative to the surface code when gate-transversality and decoding tradeoffs favor reduced compilation overhead.
+The native transversal Clifford gate set eliminates the need for magic state distillation for H and S gates, which is especially advantageous for Clifford-heavy workloads common in many quantum algorithms.

 Key Metrics